 Even big companies struggle with innovation.
 Take, for example, Gerber’s 1970s attempt to penetrate the adult food market.
-Instead of developing a new line with its own unique distribution strategy, the baby food brand re-labelled existing pureed products and simply placed them in a different aisle.
+Instead of developing a new line with its own unique distribution strategy, the baby food brand re-labeled existing pureed products and simply placed them in a different aisle.
 Or, more recently, look to the flop of Pizza Hut’s ill-fated “Flavors of Now” campaign, which failed spectacularly to drive sales.

 Many entrepreneurs strike gold with their first line of products, only to run out of steam when it’s time to expand.
 Companies that continuously get product innovation right have a certain number of factors and resources in place to encourage free thinking.
-Sometimes, it just takes the right partner to bring an idea from a rough concept to full design.
+Sometimes, it just takes the right partner to bring an idea from a rough concept to a full design.
 Here are some ways to improve product innovation in your business.

 Create a Culture that Celebrates Failure

-No one wants to fail, but fear of failure prevents employees from taking risks and pushing boundaries of product innovation.
+No one wants to fail, but fear of failure prevents employees from taking risks and pushing the boundaries of product innovation.
 “A recent Gallup study found that only 18% of U.S. employees strongly agree they can take risks at work that could lead to important new products, services or solutions.
 When the remaining 82% of employees cannot take individual entrepreneurial action, it prevents companies from realizing the benefits of their innovation agenda,” write the Gallup experts.

 It’s often said that there are no bad ideas, and that’s a great rule of thumb for sparking innovation.
-McKinsey advises to take this thinking a step further: “you should also encourage the truly impractical in some situations—for example, when conducting scenario-planning exercises to unearth potential competitive threats.”
+McKinsey advises taking this thinking a step further: “you should also encourage the truly impractical in some situations—for example, when conducting scenario-planning exercises to unearth potential competitive threats.”
 Pie-in-the-sky ideas can lead to actionable and innovative ideas that can be executed.
 Just look at how dozens of products we use each day came from NASA’s space exploration research and experimentation.

 Create Space for Product Innovation Brainstorming